CosmeValera/CosmeValera.github.io/content/blog/2024-08-02-develop-with-vite.md

 ![garnalds](/images/blog/general/garlands.png)

 <h4><b>🔃 Challenges with HMR and Module Federations</b></h4>
 Vite excels in many areas, but achieving Hot Module Reload (HMR) with Module Federation is difficult.
 Developers must manually refresh the screen after changes.
-Despite forum discussions about a potential <i>npm run preview --watch</i> command, as of June 15, 2024, no direct solution exists for seamless HMR.
+Despite forum discussions about a potential <code>npm run preview --watch</code> command, as of June 15, 2024, no direct solution exists for seamless HMR.

 <div style="margin-top: 1.5rem;"></div>

 <b>Theoretical Expectation</b>
-- <i>npm run dev</i> should ideally create the Module Federation JavaScript file (<i>remoteEntry.js</i>) automatically.
+- `npm run dev` should ideally create the Module Federation JavaScript file (`remoteEntry.js`) automatically.
-- This behavior is not observed due to limitations in the <i>vite-plugin-federation.</i>
+- This behavior is not observed due to limitations in the `vite-plugin-federation`.